Raffaele/main-design-patterns/README.md

 3. **Abstract Factory** Creates families of related or dependent objects without specifying their concrete classes.
 4. **Builder** Separates the construction of a complex object from its representation.
 5. **Prototype** Creates new objects by cloning an existing object (the prototype).
+6. **Dependency Injection (DI)** Involves providing objects that a class needs (its dependencies) from outside rather than creating them internally.
+This can be done manually or automatically using a container.
 ### Structural Patterns (deal with object composition)
 1. **Adapter** Allows incompatible interfaces to work together.
 2. **Decorator** Adds behavior to an object dynamically without altering its structure.